sezna/nps/README.md

 The CLI is fairly simple.
 It allows for a few options.
 The `p-s` binary is available in your `node_modules/.bin` directory when you install it locally in a project so you can use it in your `npm` scripts.
-We also expose a `package-scripts` alias binary so you can use that as well if you'd like the script to be [more clear][clarity].
+We also expose a `nps` alias binary so you can use that as well if you find `p-s` cumbersome to type.

 ```console
 $ p-s --help